torvalds/linux/Documentation/core-api/memory-hotplug.rst

  Generated if NODE_ADDING_FIRST_MEMORY fails.

 NODE_ADDED_FIRST_MEMORY
- Generated when memory has become available fo this node for the first time.
+ Generated when memory has become available for this node for the first time.

 NODE_REMOVING_LAST_MEMORY
  Generated when the last memory available to this node is about to be offlined.